Cannes: Economy

 The area around Cannes has developed into a high-tech cluster.
 The technopolis of Sophia Antipolis lies in the hills beyond Cannes.
-The Film Festival is a major event for the industry which takes place every year during the month of May.
+The Film Festival is a major event for the industry which takes place every year in May.
 In addition, Cannes hosts other major annual events such as the MIPIM, MIPTV, MIDEM, Cannes Lions, and the NRJ Music Awards.
 There is an annual television festival in the last week in September.

-The economic environment is based on tourism, business fairs, trade and aviation.
-Cannes has 6,500 companies, of which 3,000 are traders, artisans and service providers.
+The economic environment is based on tourism, business fairs, trade, and aviation.
+Cannes has 6,500 companies, of which 3,000 are traders, artisans, and service providers.
 In 2006, 421 new companies were registered.

 Cannes hosts the Cannes Mandelieu Space Center, headquarters of Thales Alenia Space, the first European satellite manufacturer.

 Sport

-Cannes is home to the football side AS Cannes, which currently plays in the French third division.
+Cannes is home to the football side AS Cannes, which currently plays in the French fourth division.
 The club is notable for having launched the professional career of Zinedine Zidane.

 The city hosts the Jumping International de Cannes international horse jumping event every June.

 Cannes women's volleyball team RC Cannes has been very successful (won twenty French Championships and two CEV Champions League).